 In 1940 the Bears were the only pro team using the T-formation.
 They could not have found a better platform or performance to demonstrate its potential.

 Clark Shaughnessy moved on to coach Stanford where he took over a team that had won one game the previous season, installed the T, and went undefeated.
-A few weeks after the Bear game, Stanford beat favoured Nebraska in the Rose Bowl, and these two championships made the football world take notice.
+A few weeks after the Bears game, Stanford beat favoured Nebraska in the Rose Bowl, and these two championships made the football world take notice.

 From a pro football point of view this one milestone game had a huge impact.
 It demonstrated the potential for this formation, that would go on to be a staple of the game.